Scaling to large datasets#

 See Categorical data for more on pandas.Categorical and dtypes for an overview of all of pandas’ dtypes.

-Some workloads can be achieved with chunking: splitting a large problem like “convert this directory of CSVs to parquet” into a bunch of small problems (“convert this individual CSV file into a Parquet file.
-Now repeat that for each file in this directory.”).
+Some workloads can be achieved with chunking by splitting a large problem into a bunch of small problems.
+For example, converting an individual CSV file into a Parquet file and repeating that for each file in a directory.
 As long as each chunk fits in memory, you can work with datasets that are much larger than memory.

 Note

 Chunking works well when the operation you’re performing requires zero or minimal coordination between chunks.
-For more complicated workflows, you’re better off using another library.
+For more complicated workflows, you’re better off using other libraries.

 Suppose we have an even larger “logical dataset” on disk that’s a directory of parquet files.
 Each file in the directory represents a different year of the entire dataset.